s-mishra/featuredriven-hawkes/README.md

 * Modeling a retweet cascade with marked Hawkes Process
 * Using the model to make predictions of final size

-All this is illustrated with a notebook file provided along with the rscripts.
+All this is illustrated with the notebook [file](https://github.com/s-mishra/featuredriven-hawkes/blob/master/code/marked_hawkes_point_process.ipynb) provided along with the rscripts.